honeycombio/third-party-contrib/README.md

-## Third Party Honeycomb Projects
+## Third Party Open Source Honeycomb Projects

-In this repository we track open source projects related to Honeycomb that are built and maintained by third parties.
+In this repository, we track open source projects related to Honeycomb that are built and maintained by third parties.

 We at Honeycomb cannot guarantee the quality of such projects - use at your own risk - but we strongly encourage you to try them, fork, and contribute to the upstream.